Skip to content header Skip to main content Skip to content footer

 Evidence shows that connecting with nature makes children feel happier, increases their self-esteem and improves their behaviour as well as their physical and mental health.

-Children from disadvantaged communities often have fewer opportunities to connect with nature.
-Through Generation Wild, we will work with schools, children and families in these communities to inspire the next generation of nature lovers.
+Children from underserved communities often have fewer opportunities to connect with nature.
+Through Generation Wild, we work with schools, children and families in these communities to inspire the next generation of nature lovers.

 What do we mean by connecting with nature?